If you are new to the baking world, you may be overwhelmed with just how many varieties exist of the same ingredient.

 Using high-quality bread flour can actually make a very large and noticeable difference.
 This is because most high-quality bread flours have more protein than ones that are lower in quality, making for far better loaves.

 Low-quality flours will result in bread loaves that taste different, rise unevenly, and lack the nutrients found in better flours.
+Some may even collapse completely.

 Certain brands of all-purpose flour have higher protein counts, so if you are concerned more on your rise and shape of your bread, then feel free to use a high-quality all-purpose flour instead of bread flour.
 Or, perhaps use a combination of both!